|

 Chamomile

-You can plant it in a ring around the base of plants like asparagus or rhododendron (both excellent companion plants) to deter slugs; chamomile is also an all-around fantastic herb used medicinally and culinarily.
+You can plant chamomile in a ring around the base of plants to deter slugs; chamomile is also an all-around fantastic herb used medicinally and culinarily.

 Peppermint

-Mint plantings can also go a long way in creating pest suppression around nearby plants and would work great with your other companion planting ideas.
+Mint companion plants can also go a long way in creating pest suppression around nearby plants and would work great with your other companion planting ideas.

 Peppermint specifically deters aphids and attracts pollinators.
 There are many different types of mint, but peppermint seems to be the best variety for pest repellant.

-Peppermint can be invasive, so plant it in a pot to control it.
+Peppermint can be invasive, so grow mint in a pot to control it and prevent it from taking over your whole garden.

 Thyme

-Planting thyme next to rhubarb will also help prevent root rot in their wet soil.
+Planting thyme next to rhubarb will also help prevent root rot in wet soil.

 Rhubarb is a great pollinator food source, and thyme will attract them to the area!